Show All Answers

 Please visit our Obtaining a Special Event Permit page for more information.

-The fee for a non-profit event is $50.
-The fee for a commercially sponsored event is $500.
+The fee for a not for Profit event is $150.
+The For-Profit event fee is $500.
 Fees are due at time of application.

 Additional Requirements (along with the application and fees and other required permit applications):